 Why Am I Topping the Golf Ball?

-To correct this problem, try this drill: Take your iron and draw a line in the ground about two inches behind the ball.
-Then, take your stance and make sure that your lead foot is not on or over that line.
+To correct the topping the ball problem, try this drill: Take your iron and draw a line in the ground about two inches behind the ball.
+Then, take your stance and make sure that your lead foot (that's the left foot for right handed golfers) is not on or over that line.

 How Do You Practice On The Golf Range?